mosaicml/llm-foundry/scripts/eval/README.md

 There are also three flags indicating how to perform the aggregation:
 1. `weighting` can either be `EQUAL` (all tasks are weighted equally), `SAMPLE_SZ` (tasks are weighted proportional to the size of the dataset), or `LOG_SAMPLE_SZ` (tasks are weighted proportional to the logarithm of the dataset size).
-2. `subtract_random_baseline` can either be true or false.
-If true we will subtract the random baseline accuracy from the final accuracy before averaging, otherwise it will be averaged in as is.
+2. `subtract_random_baseline` can either be `true` or `false`.
+If `true` we will subtract the random baseline accuracy from the final accuracy before averaging, otherwise it will be averaged in as is.
 3. `rescale_accuracy` can either be true or false.
 If true (and if `subtract_random_baseline` was also true), the accuracy will be rescaled to be <= 1 before averaging.

 An example config is below: